 There’s no cure for osteoarthritis and it does get worse with time.
 However, joints can be replaced successfully, improving mobility and reducing pain.

-The damaged joint can be replaced with an artificial one, called a prosthesis – it can be made from a combination of metal, plastic or ceramic.
+The damaged joint can be replaced with an artificial one, called a prosthesis – it can be made from a combination of metal or plastic.
 This is a common procedure to relieve the pain of osteoarthritis and is a long-term solution for a worn-out joint.
-Last year alone, we carried out almost 4,000 knee replacements and almost 5,000 hip replacements.